pingcap/docs/dev/reference/tispark.md

 Q: What can I do if `Error：java.io.InvalidClassException: com.pingcap.tikv.region.TiRegion; local class incompatible: stream classdesc serialVersionUID ...` is returned when TiSpark is executing a Spark task?

 A: The error message shows a `serialVersionUID` conflict, which occurs because you have used `class` and `TiRegion` of different versions.
-Because `TiRegion` only exists in TiSpark, it might be that multiple TiSpark packages are used.
-To fix this error, you need to make sure that the versions of TiSpark dependency are consistent for each node in the cluster.
+Because `TiRegion` only exists in TiSpark, multiple versions of TiSpark packages might be used.
+To fix this error, you need to make sure the version of TiSpark dependency is consistent among all nodes in the cluster.